 - Click Save.

 Tax rules are applied to orders as designated by your store's tax table.
 If no match can be found, tax will not be applied for the order.
-You can view the tax table in its entirety by clicking Switch to Advanced Settings at the top of the page.
+You can view the tax table in its entirety by clicking View List at the top of the Tax page.

 The postal code setting within a tax rule overrides the state or province code settings.
 For example, a tax rule applying to California configured for postal code 91210 will only apply to orders shipping to the 91210 postal code - not the entire state of California.

-Note that by default, your store comes with a tax rate pre-programmed for the US state of California as an example of a properly configured tax rule.
-If your operation is not based in California, we recommend deleting or modifying this tax rule to meet tax requirements for your location.
+Note that by default, your store comes with a tax rate pre-programmed for the US state of Texas as an example of a properly configured tax rule.
+If your operation is not based in Texas, we recommend deleting or modifying this tax rule to meet tax requirements for your location.

 No matter where your business is located, your store makes it easy to configure tax settings precisely and accurately.